 5. Cover the container and refrigerate until chilled.
 Serve over ice, if you wish, and enjoy!

-These are super easy to make and great for “on-the-go”.
+This is a super easy “Shake or Stir” method, and it makes the tea a great “on-the-go” tea.
 We love just throwing the powder into a water bottle and shaking it up!
-Please note: the tea powder is 100% natural leaf, and it doesn’t dissolve in water, although it’s finely ground.
+Please note: SEI MEE TEA’s powder is 100% natural leaf, and it doesn’t dissolve in water, although it’s finely ground.
 The powder “suspends” in water, rather than “dissolves.”
 Make sure you shake it occasionally to bring the suspension back and get the full flavor.

-1. Combine tea powder and cold water, following proportions on package.
+1. Combine tea powder and cold water, following proportions on the package.

 Tip #1: You may want to use slightly more powder than normally you use to make a warm cup of tea, as cold temperature suppresses the flavor.
-Taste is better if water is not “super cold!”
+It tastes better if the water is not “super icy” cold!

 2. Stir or shake well until fully combined.
 Think Martini!